-Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation (if project compl status is Next Steps 1.
+Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete) Next Steps 1.
 Project to be included in 2019 HMP or Discontinue 2.
 If including action in the 2019 HMP, revise/reword to be more specific (as appropriate).
-3. If discontinue, explain why.

-risk to assist with determining
+3. If discontinue, explain why. risk to assist with determining mitigation actions.

-mitigation actions.